headmaster999999/ObsidianSync/_study/2_source/book/Stupid Baby_New Juche.md

-perhaps it is a common experience to meet and leave the cherished company of anther person, but the weighty affect of the episode has it feel universally singular.
+perhaps it is a common experience to meet and leave the cherished company of anther person, but the weighty affect of the episode in each instance has it feel universally singular.